18 ADHD college accommodations you should ask for

 • Video materials and resources (with subtitles and transcripts!)

-• Written materials compatible with accessibility tools like screen-readers
+• Written materials compatible with accessibility tools like screen readers

 Learning environment

-• Permission to use (quiet) fidget toys
+• Permission to use (quiet) fidget toys to reduce anxiety

 • Laptop, tablet, or other device use where otherwise not permitted